Tewatia5355/Game_rating/README.md

-# Customer Review Rating Prediction
+# Gaming Review Rating Prediction
 *The predicition Model is trained with board games big data training set consisting of 15 million+ customer reviews*
 <br><br>
 Steps To run the app locally